Introduction: Ultrasonic Vibration Motor

 The minimum Darlington pair collector voltage fell to about 0.6 V. That means the transistor model is inaccurate.

 The maximum current across the vibrator is about 24 mA.
-However, my model of the vibrator (100-ohm resistor) could be inaccurate.
+However, my model of the vibration motor (100-ohm resistor) could be inaccurate.

 Step 3: Make the Circuit

-The making of the circuit was delayed for many weeks due to certain components not being available for the vibrator driver.
+The making of the circuit was delayed for many weeks due to certain components not being available for the vibration motor driver.

 Step 4: Testing

 I connected the ultrasonic transmitter component directly to my signal generator.
-You can make your own signal generator with a 555 timer and at least a 9 V power supply.
+You can make your own signal generator with a 555 timer and a 9 V power supply (9 V battery).

 I also made a small hole in the receiver plastic bag to improve the propagation of ultrasonic waves.

 The bright LED turns ON when the ultrasonic signal is applied to the sensor.
-You have to increase the volume to hear the vibrator.
+You have to increase the volume to hear the vibration motor.

 Participated in the